1.1 C

 No menu items!

-Estonian businessman Vjatšeslav Leedo said in his final statement in Pärnu County Court on Wednesday that the money that moved out of his shipping company remained in his group, which he is the owner of, and it is not possible to steal from oneself by transferring money from one pocket to another, the daily Postimees writes.
+Estonian businessman Vjatšeslav Leedo declared in his final statement at the Pärnu County Court on Wednesday that money which he moved out of his shipping company remained in the group which he owned and that it is not possible to steal from oneself by transferring money from one pocket to another, Postimees has reported.

-Saaremaa-based businessman Vjatšeslav Leedo is accused of emptying Saaremaa Shipping Company of assets when it became clear that the company was about to lose its business of running subsidized ferries between the mainland and Estonia’s largest islands.
+Based in Saaremaa, the businessman is accused of pillaging the Saaremaa Shipping company of assets when it became clear that the company was about to lose the business of running subsidised ferries between the mainland and Estonia’s largest islands.

-According to the businessman, there was never any doubt that in the case of any dispute that would have been resolved to the detriment of Saaremaa Shipping Company, this money would have been paid.
+The businessman went on to say that there was never any doubt that if there were a dispute that was resolved to the detriment of the Saaremaa Shipping Company, the money would have been paid.

-Leedo noted that in Estonia there is such a concept as beneficial owner, and this was a situation in which the solvency of Saaremaa Shipping Company, owned by the beneficial owner, decreased and the solvency of another company belonging to the same beneficial owner increased.
+Leedo argued that there is the concept of a beneficial owner in Estonian law, and in this case, the solvency of the company that was owned by the beneficial owner and the solvency of another company which belonged to the same beneficial owner increased.

-“It is impossible to steal from oneself by moving money from one pocket to another.
-Accusation would be justified if we had taken some assets out, for example placed them in offshore companies, but in fact this money remained in one place, on the account of the same group,” Leedo said.
+“It is not possible to steal from yourself by moving money from one pocket to another,” Leedo declared.
+“These accusations would be justified if we had removed some of the assets and place them, for instance, in an offshore company, but the fact is that the money remained in the same place and in the accounts of the same group.”

-Lennart Viikmaa, a former member of the supervisory board of Saaremaa Shipping Company, said in his final statement that his role as a supervisory board member was rather formal, which was confirmed by several witnesses during the trial.
-Viikmaa described how he became a member of the supervisory board by saying that in 2014 he started working as the manager of Saaremaa Shipping Company’s ticket center and his tasks included organizing ticket sales and access systems.
+Lennart Viikmaa was formerly a member of the supervisory board at the Saaremaa Shipping Company, and he declared in his final statement before the court that his role was largely a formality.
+This was confirmed by several witnesses during the trial.
+Viikmaa described how he became a member of the board by saying that in 2014, he was hired by the Saaremaa Shipping Company’s ticket centre, where his duties included organising ticket sales and access systems.

-Former Saaremaa Shipping Company board members Tõnis Rihvk and Grete Kundrats, who are also on trial, did not issue a final statement.
-The court will issue a ruling in the case on Dec.
-10.
+Former Saaremaa Shipping Company board members Tõnis Rihvk and Grete Kundrats were also indicted, but did not submit a final statement.
+The court has said that it will issue its ruling on December 10.

-The prosecutor’s office is accusing the owner of Saaremaa Shipping Company, Vjatšeslav Leedo, board members Tõnis Rihvk and Grete Kundrats and a member of the supervisory board of deliberately worsening the company’s economic situation.
-AS Holostovi Kinnisvarahldus, a company belonging to Leedo, is also accused as a legal entity.
+Prosecutors are accusing the owner of the Saaremaa Shipping Company, Vjatšeslav Leedo, board members Tõnis Rihvk and Grete Kundrats, and a member of the supervisory board of deliberately worsening the company’s economic situation.
+AS Holostovi Kinnisvarahaldus, another company belonging to Leedo, has also been charged in the indictment as a legal entity.

-According to the indictment, the defendants emptied Saaremaa Shipping Company of assets when, by early 2016, it had become clear that the company’s subsidiary Väinamere Liinid will not get further contracts from the government for operating subsidized ferry services between the mainland and Estonia’s large western islands, and that this business will be taken over by TS Laevad, a subsidiary of then fully state-owned company Tallinna Sadam.
+According to the indictment, the defendants stripped the Saaremaa Shipping Company of its assets in early 2016, when it was clear that its subsidiary, Väinamere Liinid, would not be granted any further government contracts for operating subsidised ferry services between the mainland and Estonia’s largest western islands, with the business instead being taken over by TS Laevad, a subsidiary of Tallinna Sadam – a company which at that time was fully state-owned.

 Source: BNS